Ashaxer/Virtualizor_Bandwidth_Notifier/README.md

 ```bash
 nano db.json
 ```
+after finishing, Press Ctrl + S to save and then Ctrl + X to exit the editor.

 Windows: use notepad or notepad++ or other text-editing tools and edit the db.json file.

 Replace these variables: